julioarruda/pushimagetoregistry/README.md

-# Push Image to ACR
+# Push Image to Your Own Registry

 This action push your docker image to private Registry .